|

 The Good News

 I’ll start with the good news first, in hopes that you’ll keep reading.
-The FAFSA will go from 108 questions down to only 36, maximum (it could be less, depending on your situation).
+The FAFSA went from 108 questions down to only 36, maximum (it could be less, depending on your situation).
 In the current format, there are questions on there that relate to less than 1% of applicants.
 Lawmakers decided to eliminate some of those.

 The hope is that these changes will increase the numbers of students that complete the application.
 Determining if your student will qualify for need-based aid is important.
 And often, to receive scholarship funding from institutions, students are required to submit the FAFSA in order to qualify.